-- sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason: - Living in motels, hotels, trailer parks, or camping grounds due the lack of alternative adequate accommodations; - Living in emergency or transitional shelters; - Abandoned in hospitals; - Awaiting foster care placement; - B. have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - C. are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and includes - D. are migratory children who are living in circumstances described in clauses (a) through (c).
+- 1. Are - sharing the housing of other persons due to loss of housing, economic hardship, or a similar reason; - are living in motels, hotels, trailer parks, or camping grounds due the lack of alternative adequate accommodations; - are living in emergency or transitional shelters; - are abandoned in hospitals; or are awaiting - 2. have a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; - 3. are living in cars, parks, public spaces, abandoned buildings, substandard housing, bus or train stations, or similar settings; and includes - 4. are migratory children who are living in circumstances described in clauses (a) through (c)